American Indian languages

 There you can find information about the Carriers in the past and today.

-How do Carrier Indian children live, and what did they do in the past?
+How do Carrier children live, and what did they do in the past?

 They do the same things any children do--play with each other, go to school and help around the house.

 Many Carrier children like to go hunting and fishing with their fathers.
-In the past, Indian kids had more
+In the past, Native American kids had more

 chores and less time to play, just like early colonial children.
 But they did have dolls,